itsSysTime/win10-11Upgrade/README.md

 3. On the computer you are preparing to install **Windows 11** from the bootable media on, enter the *BIOS* or *UEFI* menu.
 The firmware key or UEFI key is manufacturer-specific.
 Once you are on the menu, look for an option similar to *Boot Menu*.
 After clicking the key displayed corresponding to the Boot Menu or **BIOS**, locate the boot order settings and move the detected USB drive to the top, as the highest boot priority.<sup><a href="https://help.corsair.com/hc/en-us/articles/14206252671117-Windows-How-to-Install-Windows-10-11-Using-the-Media-Creation-Tool#h_01GW5299S3ZJ3W07JBBA7SWQK0">[15]</a></sup> If your USB is formatted as NTFS to boot from a modern system (particularly one that runs on UEFI), you will need external UEFI:NTFS drivers or a re-format to FAT32.
 4. Exit the boot menu and power off the PC, or restart into the main OS.
 5. Go [here](https://go.microsoft.com/fwlink/?LinkId=691209) in a web browser and run `MediaCreationTool.exe`, or instead, feel free to use third-party software such as *Rufus*, *MCSBTool*, *Etcher*, and more. *(There is a large selection of third party tools where you can find links at the end of the document!)*
-6. Select your flash drive or other device you wish to install Windows Setup on.
+6. Select your flash drive or other device you wish to install Windows Setup.
 Additionally, the disk image could be present on the USB drive itself.
 It may ask for the language, system architecture, and edition.
-Select the edition you have a product key for, or install one for which you do not have a product key for.
+Select the edition you have a product key for, or install one for which you do not have a product key.
 For editions you do not have a product key to activate, you should **activate the PC after installation**.
-Rufus has a different format for creating bootable media, see [this guide](https://kb.filewave.com/books/filewave-general-info/page/rufus-creating-bootable-usb-drives).
+Rufus has a different format for creating bootable media; see [this guide](https://kb.filewave.com/books/filewave-general-info/page/rufus-creating-bootable-usb-drives).
 7. After the bootable media is ready and finished fetching setup files and applying them, insert it into the PC you wish to begin installation of Windows 11 on.
-If you are reinstalling or clean installing on the same system, power off the device via power button, insert the drive, power it back on, and select the drive from the boot menu.
+If you are reinstalling or clean installing on the same system, power off the device via the power button, insert the drive, power it back on, and select the drive from the boot menu.
 After it boots from the flash drive, you should see a message regarding the installation of Windows 11, in a window known as **Windows 11 Setup** or simply **Windows Setup**.

 There will be multiple preferences, such as *language, time and currency, and input method*.
 Each window will proceed to installation, and even a repair option.
 You will need to enter your product key during setup; otherwise, you can press **"I don't have a product key."**, but Windows will not be activated until a product key is entered, and activation can occur without entering a product key if a digital license has been linked to your hardware or Microsoft account.
 Do *not* remove the flash drive during setup.